Buttermilk Substitutes

 Serving: 1cup | Calories: 152kcal | Carbohydrates: 12g | Protein: 8g | Fat: 8g | Saturated Fat: 5g | Cholesterol: 24mg | Sodium: 105mg | Potassium: 322mg | Sugar: 12g | Vitamin A: 395IU | Calcium: 277mg | Iron: 1mg

 Either fresh or bottled lemon juice will work in this substitute.
-Although not as thick as buttermilk, it can be sub’d straight across for buttermilk in most recipes.
-While I typically use 2% or Whole milk, half and half would make a richer, thicker buttermilk in both the vinegar and lemon juice recipes.
-This method also works with non-dairy milk such as coconut, almond, cashew, soy, and rice milk.
+Although not as thick as buttermilk, it can be substituted straight across for buttermilk in most recipes.
+While I typically use 2% or Whole milk, half-and-half would make a richer, thicker buttermilk in both the vinegar and lemon juice recipes.

 Buttermilk Substitute with Lemon Juice